bkupidura/recorder/Readme.md

     "vf": "format=nv12|vaapi,hwupload"
 ```

-Each config property can be passed as env variable, e.g. `mqtt:server` can be passed as `MQTT_SERVER`.
+Each config property can be passed as env variable, e.g. `ssh:server` can be passed as `RECORDER_SSH_SERVER`.

 If you want to disable some services (upload, convert), you need to set `workers: 0` for this service.
 Record service can't be disabled.

 Config will be readed from `/config/config.yaml`.

-## MQTT
+## How to trigger recording
-Tasks to recorder should be send over MQTT.
+Tasks to recorder should be send over HTTP.
 Recorder expect to get JSON messages.

 ### Example message
 ```